Cloudinnovates/gavinshr.com/README.md

 cd <project's local directory>
 npm run build
 ```

+I personally use BlueHost for my hosting & CyberDuck for my FTP connection to the host.
+Your results may vary if you use a different configuration.

 ## Want to create a website with a similar theme?
 Check out the resources/assets I used: [gavinshr.com/acknowledgements](https://gavinshr.com/acknowledgements)